Akhil-jajimoggala/Resume-Maker/README.md

 ## Usage
-To use Resumave, simply visit [resumave.vercel.app](https://resumave.vercel.app) and start filling out your details.
+To use Resume-Maker, simply visit [resume-maker.vercel.app](resume-maker-six-ashen.vercel.app/) and start filling out your details.
 Once complete, you can export your resume in PDF format.

 ## License
 This project is licensed under the MIT License. see the LICENSE file for details.